jamietre/CsQuery/README.md

 **Create DOM**

     var d = CsQuery.Create(html);
+	var d = CsQuery.CreateFromElement(DomObject e);
+	var d = CsQuery.CreateFromElement(IEnumerable<DomObject> e);

 **Create a new jQuery from existing one**

-    var d2 = new CsQuery("div",d);  <= First parm is a selector, second is an existing CsQuery object.
+    var d = new CsQuery("div",d);  <= First parm is a selector, second is an existing CsQuery object.
 Internally, this method is used for many methods to create the return object.
 Like jQuery, CsQuery returns a new object for most methods, except for methods designed to affect the DOM like "remove" and "append."

+	var d = new CsQuery(DomObject e, CsQuery context);
+	var d = new CsQuery(IEnumerable<DomObject> e, CsQuery context);

+	var d = new CsQuery(CsQuery context)  <= Copies exactly

+**Selecting**

+A CsQuery object is representative of a specific DOM.
+Unlike a web browser, you can have any number of DOMs - each CsQuery is bound to the dom from which it was created using one of the static methods.

+The Select method creates a selection in that object.
+If subselection methods are used before a Select, then the top-level elements of the DOM are returned as the selection.

+    var d = CsQuery.Select("selector"); <= this is the equivalent of $('selector');

+This would return matches *within the children* of the top level matches.
+Assuming your DOM was created from a fully formed HTML document, this would be the children of the <html> element.

+	var d = CsQuery.Find("body");  <= return just the body
+	var d = CsQuery.Find("html");  <= returns nothing - html is a top-level element

+	var d = CsQuery.Select("html") <= returns the DOM (except for any text nodes that may exist outside the <html> tag var d = CsQuery.Select("body") <= same result as .Find("body")

 **Render DOM**